albinkroby/Random-Web-Search-Extension/README.md

 - ⏱️ Adjustable time interval between searches
 - 🎨 User-friendly interface
 - 🔄 Automatic tab closure after each search

+## Technologies Used

+- HTML/CSS for the popup interface
+- JavaScript for core functionality
+- Chrome/Edge Extension APIs

+## What I Learned

+- How to create a browser extension
+- Working with Chrome/Edge APIs
+- Implementing asynchronous JavaScript operations
+- Designing a user-friendly interface for a small-scale application

+## Future Improvements

+- Add support for more search engines
+- Implement a feature to save search histories
+- Create a more advanced UI with search analytics

 ## Installation